 The Abanico Yacht Club (the blue roof, extreme right of the image above) manages and maintains six moorings immediately North of the port.
 The moorings are located in very shallow water with depths of around 2-4 metres only.
 Access to the moorings must be quite precise else you may encounter even shallower water - charts on Navionics Web App are reasonably accurate for the approach.
-To the West and North of the moorings are places to anchor in shallow water of 3-8 metres - in December 2017 there were as many as 25 yachts anchored in this area.
+To the West and North of the moorings are places to anchor in shallow water of 3-8 metres.
 Farther away and to the South you can enjoy more than 8 metres of water under the keel.

 The Abanico Yacht Club features a rustic, over-the-water ambiance with an adequate food menu and cold drinks.
 Staff at the yacht club have contacts with transportation that will get you anywhere in Puerto Princesa you need to get to.
 The yacht club is open from around 08:00 to 21:00 daily.

 There are no places to haul-out a keel boat in Puerto Princesa although catamarans may find places to beach.
 There is zero-tolerance to pollution and discharge from yachts.